 - i.
-When someone contemplating euthanasia or assisted dying requests spiritual accompaniment of a priest, chaplain or pastoral worker, their desire for a compassionate companion is already a sign of good intent. - ii.
-In accepting their request in a spirit of mutual trust, we recognise and respect the dying person's faith and their conscience.
-This entails a commitment to listen profoundly to them as their sacred journey towards death unfolds.
-From the outset, as with any pastoral encounter, the priest, chaplain, or pastoral worker should be open with the person as to their role and the nature and limits of their accompaniment. - iii.
-Samaritanus Bonus affirms some important pastoral truths that should always be borne in mind by those who accept the request for accompaniment from those contemplating an assisted death:
+When someone contemplating euthanasia or assisted dying requests spiritual accompaniment from a priest, chaplain or pastoral worker, their desire for a compassionate companion is already a sign of good intent. - ii.
+In accepting their request in a spirit of mutual trust, we recognise and respect the person's faith and their conscience.
+This entails a commitment to listen profoundly to them as their sacred journey towards death unfolds. - iii.
+Samaritanus Bonus affirms some important pastoral truths that should always be borne in mind by priests, chaplains and pastoral workers who accept the request for accompaniment from those contemplating assisted dying: